 During the projected dates, the Fresno Police Department would like to provide education and enforcement to meet our stated goals and objectives.
-Our goal is to increase alcohol awareness by educating officers, the community, as well as the licensees and to hold them accountable.
-This can be accomplished by attending department Roll Call Training Sessions within the different districts, meeting with the district POP Detectives, School Resource Officers and the School Neighborhood Resource Officers, providing education to the public, licensees and their employees, conducting IMPACT Inspections, DUI educational checkpoints, conduct ROSTF operations, and undercover operations (Minor Decoy, Shoulder Tap, Trap Door, Bar Watches, and more).
+Our goal is to increase alcohol awareness by educating officers, the community, as well as licensees and their employees.
+It is also our goal to hold licensees accountable.
+Educating officers can be accomplished by attending department Roll Call Training Sessions (shift briefings) within the five different districts, meeting with the district POP Detectives, Student Resource

+Officers, Student Neighborhood Resource Officers and our VICE intelligence unit officers.
+Community education can be accomplished by providing educational information and facts to the public at different community outreach events, school functions, etc. Educating licensees and their employees can be accomplished by utilizing LEAD's training, conducting IMPACT inspections, ROSTF operations, assisting with DUI checkpoints, saturations and pedestrian safety operations as well as conducting undercover operations throughout the city (ie: Minor Decoy, Shoulder Tap, Trap Door, Bar Watches, etc.).